alexfding/practice/README.md

-##for practicing and testing Git and Github skills
+##For practicing and testing Git and Github skills